Are you thinking about snorkeling during your next warm-weather cruise? Here’s why you should consider trying a full face snorkel mask.

 Determined to snorkel again (and not just by myself), I remembered hearing about the new full face snorkel masks but I assumed they were super expensive.
 Nope!
 I was able to buy masks for both of us on Amazon for about half of what I expected to pay.

 How do full face snorkel masks work?

-The mask goes over your eyes, nose, and mouth, so you’re able to breathe just through your nose.
+The snorkel mask goes over your eyes, nose, and mouth, so you’re able to breathe just through your nose.
 You don’t have to hold anything in your mouth, so you just keep it closed.
-This is great if your snorkel partner is annoying.
-Kidding!
 The snorkel snaps onto the top of the mask and angles back.
 This feature allows you to swim normally without ever having to adjust the tube.